 These are some of the reasons that assistance was requested from our group:

-~ A shelter contacted us about a smooth red male dachshund in need of rescue.
-He had been impounded as a stray and no one claimed him.
-We agreed to accept him into our rescue program.
+~ A shelter contacted us about a piebald smooth male who was abandoned when his owners moved.
+We agreed to accept him into our program.

-~ A shelter contacted us about two elderly dachshunds that were abandoned by their owner.
-We explained that we were not able to be a sanctuary for dogs whose age would result in their never being adopted.
-We reviewed the limited options available in such situations.
+~ A shelter called us about an elderly dachshund needing rescue.
+We explained that we were not a sanctuary for dogs whose age precluded their ever being adopted and reviewed the limited options available in such situations.

 Thank you for writing this column.
 I always find helpful and interesting information here.
 I have a question for you.
 Rescue groups ask a lot of questions to potential adopters; but I wondered if it is okay for me to ask questions of the rescue group before I adopt from them.
 While some of my friends have adopted dogs from groups and it has been a good experience; others have encountered problems.
 I want to be more informed before I decide to adopt from a particular group.
 Is it really okay to ask questions?